YenLab/SEM/README.md

 `--fixedalpha` decides the threshold for nucleosome occupancy, during EM, all nucleosomes below this threshold will be terminated, which ensures all the remaining nucleosomes have occupancy >= `fixedalpha`

-`--consensusExclusion` decides the exclusion zone between nucleosomes, the spacing between nucleosomes will be >= this threshold.
+`--consensusExclusion` decides the exclusion zone between nucleosomes, the spacing between nucleosomes will be >= this threshold, deafult exclusion zone is 127bp.

 ### Restrict nucleosome finding regions<a name="restrict"></a>